alphagov/government-service-design-manual/accessibility/accessibilitytesting.md

 ---
 layout: default
 title: Accessibility testing
-subsection: Accessibility
 status: draft
+type: guide
+audience:
+  primary: researcher
 ---

-#Accessibility testing

-This guidance looks at how Accessibility Testing should be conducted to ensure that new products/services are built with all users in mind.
+This guidance looks at how accessibility testing should be conducted to ensure that new products/services are built with all users in mind.

 ##Guidance